-One of the most important features of your next bank account should be an affordable fee structure – preferably without any fees at all.
-Bank charges easily blow through any interest you earn in your account, and automatic monthly maintenance fees put you in catch-up mode before you’ve even had a chance to use your account.
+One of the most important features of your next bank account should be an affordable fee structure.
+Preferably, you can bank without paying any fees at all.
+Bank charges eat away at any money you manage to save in your account, and automatic monthly maintenance charges put you in catch-up mode before even get a chance to use your account.

 Free checking is not dead.
-Finding a fee-free account is especially easy if you’re open to online banking, but you should be able to find free checking at brick-and-mortar institutions in most areas as well.
-Credit unions, in particular, are often a good choice for free checking, and small local banks are also worth checking out.
+Finding a fee-free account is especially easy if you’re open to online banking, but you should be able to find free checking at brick-and-mortar institutions in most areas, as well.
+Credit unions, in particular, are an excellent choice for free checking, and small local banks are also worth checking out.

-If you can’t find a completely free account, qualifying for free service is the next best thing.
-Most banks and credit unions that charge maintenance fees also offer ways to dodge those fees: if you meet certain criteria, the fee will be waived.
-For example, if you set up direct deposit with your employer or keep a certain amount in your account, you’ll avoid monthly maintenance fees.
+If you can’t find a completely free account, getting fees waived is the next best thing.
+Many banks and credit unions that charge maintenance fees also offer ways to dodge those fees: If you meet specific criteria, you don’t need to pay certain fees.
+For example, if you set up direct deposit with your employer or keep a minimum amount in your account throughout the month, you can avoid monthly maintenance fees.

 Some fees automatically come with your account, and others are the result of transactions in your account.
-Overdraft protection is an optional service that you can add to your account, but that’s probably a bad idea if you’re actually going to use the service: banks often charge about $35 for the privilege of using your debit card to buy something when your checking account is empty.
+Overdraft protection is an optional service that you can add to your account, but that’s probably a bad idea if you’re actually going to use the service.
+Banks and credit unions may charge $35 or so for the privilege of using your debit card to buy something when your checking account is empty.

-That said, sometimes you’ll end up paying insufficient funds fees – even if you opted-out of overdraft protection (opting out only affects one-time debit card transactions).
-Those fees are just as bad as overdraft charges.
+Still, you may end up paying insufficient funds fees even if you opted-out of overdraft protection (opting-out only affects one-time debit card transactions).
+Those fees are similar to overdraft charges.
 If you’re paying them, it’s worth finding out if your bank has a more affordable solution.
-You might be able to set up a transfer from your savings account (which probably costs $10 or so) or an overdraft line of credit.
+You might be able to set up a transfer from your savings account (which might cost more like $10 or so) or an overdraft line of credit instead.

-Every bank has a website that allows you to view your account balances and move money between accounts.
+Most banks have a website that enables you to view your account balances and move money between accounts.
 Most banks also offer apps and mobile websites optimized for your phone or tablet (and those apps all do more or less the same thing).
 So what should you look for in your next bank’s app?

-In the age of online banking, there are very few situations in which you need to physically go to a branch (which means dealing with traffic, lines, and banking hours).
-Depositing a check is one of those situations — you want to get the check in your account safely and quickly.
+In the age of online banking, there are very few situations in which you need to physically go to a branch (which could mean dealing with traffic, lines, and limited banking hours).
+Depositing a check was traditionally one of those situations — you want to get the check in your account safely and quickly.

-You might not get many checks, but when you do it’s nice not to have to visit a bank branch.
-Checks are still used for important (often large-dollar) transactions when your life is in transition: a new job, a new apartment, and so on.
+You might not receive many checks, but when you do, it’s nice to skip unnecessary visits to a bank branch.
+Checks are still used for several major transactions when your life is in transition: a new job, a new apartment, and so on.
 Mobile check deposit makes those transitions a lot easier.

 As a runner-up — especially if you occasionally need to deposit cash — you might opt for a bank with numerous local ATMs that accept deposits.